 This user has not added any information to their profile yet.

-Moonyeen, a teacher by profession, was born in Johannesburg, spent her teenage years in Welkom, met and married a Capetonian and has lived here for 50 years.
-Moonyeen has held various leadership positions in Jewish communal organisations.
+A teacher by profession, Moonyeen was born in Johannesburg, spent her teenage years in Welkom, met and married a Capetonian and has lived here for 50 years.
+She has held various leadership positions in Jewish communal organisations.